Your Moroccan Home away from Home

 How close are the accommodations to the beach?

 Our main camp in Tamraght is about a 15-minute walk (or 3-minute drive) to Devil's Rock beach.
-The Luxury Villa is located slightly higher up the hill, offering incredible panoramic views, and is a 5-minute drive to the nearest spots.
+The Luxury Villa is located slightly higher up the hill, offering incredible panoramic views over the Atlantic, and is a 5-minute drive to the nearest breaks.
+We always provide transport to and from all surf spots.

 We provide bath towels for all guests in all accommodation types.
-However, we ask that you bring your own beach towel for surfing and beach days.
+Please bring your own beach towel for surf days.
+All surf equipment boards, leashes, and wetsuits is included in your surf camp or lesson package.

 Contact